nathanjzhao/nathanjzhao.github.io/_posts/2025-10-13-psycholinguistics.markdown

 1. **Spreading activation takes time** - Neural signals don't travel instantaneously
 2. **Activation decays** - Without sustained input, neural activity fades

 The result: only local subnetworks get activated.
 This predicts that **mediated priming should be weaker than direct priming**.
 For instance, "tiger" should prime "stripes" less effectively than "lion" primes "tiger," because the activation must travel through an intermediate node and decay along the way.
-This oddly resembles the message propagation steps within a graph neural network.

 ## The Cohort Model and Parallel Activation

 The Cohort Model, proposed by [Marslen-Wilson (1987)](https://www.sciencedirect.com/science/article/pii/0010027787900059?via%3Dihub), suggests that as we hear a word, we activate a "cohort" of all possible words that match the input so far.
 For instance, hearing "gar-" might activate garden, garbage, garlic, etc. As more phonemes are heard, the cohort narrows until only one word remains.

 This parallel activation is remarkably efficient, allowing us to recognize words before they're fully spoken.
-When LLMs use phoneme-level tokenization (rather than variable-sized word tokens), we see a strikingly similar process - they consider multiple possible continuations simultaneously as they generate sequences.
-The uncertainty we see in large cohort sizes mirrors what researchers call ["high-entropy decision points"](https://arxiv.org/pdf/2506.01939) in LLMs - moments where the model faces significant uncertainty about the next token.
-Just as our brains must resolve competition between similar-sounding words in the cohort, LLMs must navigate these high-entropy moments to produce coherent text, with larger cohorts demonstrating higher uncertainty.[^1]
+LLMs show a similar process when using phoneme-level (rather than morpheme-level) tokenization - they consider multiple possible continuations simultaneously as they generate sequences.
+The uncertainty from large cohort sizes mirrors [high-entropy decision points](https://arxiv.org/pdf/2506.01939) in LLMs - moments of significant uncertainty about the next token.
+Both systems must resolve competition: brains between similar-sounding words in the cohort, LLMs between high-probability token candidates.[^1]

 ## The Rhyme Effect: Complicating the Picture

-Interestingly, [Allopenna et al. (1998)](https://www.sciencedirect.com/science/article/pii/S0749596X97925584) used eye-tracking to show that rhyme words (like "speaker" when hearing "beaker") also attract attention, albeit less than cohort competitors.
+Interestingly, [Allopenna et al. (1998)](https://www.sciencedirect.com/science/article/pii/S0749596X97925584) used eye-tracking to show that rhyme words (like "speaker" when hearing "beaker") also attract associations, albeit less than cohort competitors.
 This challenges strict left-to-right processing models and suggests a more complex network of activation.

 ![Eye-tracking reveals word competition](/images/psycholinguistics/allopenna_eyetracking.webp)